smart-data-models/dataModel.TourismDestinations/Event/doc/spec.md

         model: https://schema.org/ContactPoint
         type: Property
     contentURL:
-      description: 'Specifies the URL to the official image or video of the Trip for more information.'
+      description: 'Specifies the URL to the official image or video of the Event for more information.'
       format: uri
       type: string
       x-ngsi: